Amira van Weegen

 Efficiently Utilize Office Spaces with Workplace Analytics

-Rightsizing: Adjusting the space to actual usage
+Rightsizing: Adjusting space to actual usage

-Consolidation: Merging floors or locations
+Consolidation: Combining floors or locations

-Reallocation: Transforming unused areas into focus zones or collaboration spaces
+Repurposing: Transforming unused areas into focus zones or collaboration spaces

-Example KPIs for CFO Reports:
+Example KPIs for CFO reports:

-Average workplace occupancy: 62%
+Average workstation utilization: 62%

 Savings potential with 25% space reduction: €105,000 per year

-Underutilized zones: 3 out of 8
+Underutilized zones: 3 of 8

 For example, the data shows: